Physical Therapy Specialist

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• At least 2 years working experience in Pediatric Physical Therapy;
+2. At least 5 years working experience in Pediatric Physical Therapy or school-based PT;

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.